Last Updated: July 16, 2026

 - Pour cool water over the herb material

-- Cover and refrigerate for 4-8 hours or overnight
+- Cover and refrigerate for 4 to 8 hours or overnight

 - Strain thoroughly through cheesecloth or fine-mesh strainer